BCE (NYSE:BCE) Releases FY 2022 Earnings Guidance

-BCE (NYSE:BCE – Get Rating) (TSE:BCE) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $2.57-$2.69 for the period, compared to the consensus estimate of $2.63.
-The company issued revenue guidance of $18.69 billion-$19.43 billion, compared to the consensus revenue estimate of $18.86 billion.
+BCE (NYSE:BCE – Get Rating) (TSE:BCE) last posted its earnings results on Thursday, May 5th.
+The utilities provider reported $0.70 earnings per share for the quarter, beating analysts’ consensus estimates of $0.64 by $0.06.
+The firm had revenue of $5.85 billion during the quarter, compared to analyst estimates of $5.86 billion.
+BCE had a net margin of 12.85% and a return on equity of 15.75%.
+BCE’s revenue for the quarter was up 2.5% compared to the same quarter last year.
+During the same period last year, the firm posted $0.62 earnings per share.
+As a group, research analysts anticipate that BCE will post 2.65 earnings per share for the current year.

-Several research firms have issued reports on BCE.
-Bank of America lowered BCE from a buy rating to a neutral rating in a research note on Monday, March 14th.
-National Bank Financial lifted their price target on shares of BCE from C$70.00 to C$71.00 in a report on Friday, February 4th.
-Argus boosted their price target on shares of BCE from $54.00 to $60.00 in a research report on Wednesday, March 23rd.
-BMO Capital Markets raised their price objective on shares of BCE from C$69.00 to C$70.00 in a report on Friday, February 4th.
-Finally, Canaccord Genuity Group dropped their price target on BCE from C$71.00 to C$70.00 and set a hold rating for the company in a report on Friday, May 6th.
-Eight equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $66.50.
+A number of equities analysts have recently weighed in on the company.
+BMO Capital Markets increased their price target on BCE from C$69.00 to C$70.00 in a report on Friday, February 4th.
+Desjardins increased their target price on BCE from C$68.00 to C$70.00 in a research note on Monday, May 9th.
+Argus increased their price target on BCE from $54.00 to $60.00 in a research report on Wednesday, March 23rd.
+StockNews.com started coverage on BCE in a research note on Thursday, March 31st.
+They set a hold rating on the stock.
+Finally, Royal Bank of Canada raised their price target on BCE from C$69.00 to C$70.00 in a report on Friday, May 6th.
+Eight analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat, the company has a consensus rating of Hold and a consensus price target of $67.18.

-The business also recently declared a quarterly dividend, which will be paid on Friday, July 15th.
-Investors of record on Wednesday, June 15th will be given a dividend of $0.715 per share.
-The ex-dividend date is Tuesday, June 14th.
-This represents a $2.86 annualized dividend and a yield of 5.33%.
-BCE’s payout ratio is 110.81%.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Brown Brothers Harriman & Co. bought a new position in BCE during the 1st quarter worth approximately $88,000.
-Nelson Van Denburg & Campbell Wealth Management Group LLC grew its position in shares of BCE by 107.5% in the 1st quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 2,382 shares of the utilities provider’s stock worth $132,000 after buying an additional 1,234 shares during the last quarter.
-American Century Companies Inc. grew its position in shares of BCE by 10.0% in the 1st quarter.
-American Century Companies Inc. now owns 4,217 shares of the utilities provider’s stock worth $234,000 after buying an additional 382 shares during the last quarter.
-Autumn Glory Partners LLC bought a new stake in shares of BCE in the 4th quarter worth approximately $270,000.
-Finally, JustInvest LLC grew its position in shares of BCE by 27.4% in the 4th quarter.
-JustInvest LLC now owns 8,663 shares of the utilities provider’s stock worth $451,000 after buying an additional 1,862 shares during the last quarter.
-Institutional investors and hedge funds own 44.77% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Brown Brothers Harriman & Co. acquired a new position in shares of BCE in the 1st quarter valued at $88,000.
+Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its position in BCE by 107.5% in the 1st quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 2,382 shares of the utilities provider’s stock valued at $132,000 after acquiring an additional 1,234 shares in the last quarter.
+American Century Companies Inc. lifted its position in BCE by 10.0% in the 1st quarter.
+American Century Companies Inc. now owns 4,217 shares of the utilities provider’s stock valued at $234,000 after acquiring an additional 382 shares in the last quarter.
+Autumn Glory Partners LLC bought a new stake in BCE in the 4th quarter valued at $270,000.
+Finally, Power Corp of Canada bought a new stake in BCE in the 1st quarter valued at $305,000.
+44.77% of the stock is owned by hedge funds and other institutional investors.

 BCE Inc operates as a telecommunications and media company in Canada.
 The company offers wireless, wireline, Internet, and television (TV) services to residential, business, and wholesale customers.
 It operates through three segments: Bell Wireless, Bell Wireline, and Bell Media.
 The Bell Wireless segment provides wireless voice and data communication products and services, and consumer electronics products.